kidiyoor/CricketPrediction/README.md

 # CricketPrediction
 Predict a cricket match ball by ball.
 Simulation of a cricket match using Big Data analysis.
+This is a college project, developed as part of BigData learning exercise, focus on clustering of batsman and bowler and prediction on runs.

 #How to run
 cd ipl/run